dustywhite7/pythonMikkeli/courseSlides/9 - Random Forests.md

 I had a class of students who averaged 55% on their final exam.

-On the other hand, a student who chose the **most popular response** to each question based on the responses of their classmates would have scored ~85%.
+Even though they were bad students, a student who chose the **most popular response** to each question based on the responses of their classmates would have scored ~85%.

 **In aggregate, bad students can find good answers**